olegabu/fabric-starter/test/testsuite.md

 ```

-By defalt all the detailed debug information is written only into the log file.
+All the detailed debug information is written only into the log file by default.
 You may set the DEBUG environment variable to 'true' to print debug info on the terminal and into the fs_network_test.log log file:

 ```bash